mga-odoo/odoobooks/docs/index.rst

 .. note:: Please comment on the page below, if you have any question related to that topic.
 You can also send an email to mail@mantavyagajjar.in to propose new topics you would like to have on the book.

+  You can subscribe to `Youtube <https://www.youtube.com/c/MantavyaGajjar>`_ channel to receive an instance update about the new videos and pages on this book.

 * :ref:`toc`
 * :ref:`genindex`